yolypham/portfoliobootstrap/README.md

 # portfoliobootstrap

-This website displays the student portfolio of work for a fictitous Jane Doe.
-It makes use of the bootstrap 3 framework.
+Using bootstrap 3 framework.

-The main file index.html is released to the public domain.
-View at https://profphillips.github.io/portfoliobootstrap/ .
+The main file index.html is released to the public domain and free to re-use.

+Original copy is from https://profphillips.github.io/portfoliobootstrap/ .

+Follow steps bellow if you want to make copy of this bootsrap porfolio template.

 First, use your browser to fork a copy of portfoliobootstrap to your own github account: